 Other roundtable participants included:

-- NC Alliance of YMCAs CEO Sherée Vodicka,
+- NC Alliance of YMCAs CEO Sherée Vodicka

-- NCDHHS State Health Director and Chief Medical Officer Elizabeth Cuervo Tilson,
+- NCDHHS State Health Director and Chief Medical Officer Elizabeth Cuervo Tilson, MD, MPH

-- U.S Representative Deborah Ross, NC District 2,
+- U.S Representative Deborah Ross, NC District 2

-- U.S. Representative Wiley Nickel, NC District 13,
+- U.S. Representative Wiley Nickel, NC District 13

 - YMCA of the USA Chief Health Officer Gloria Winters, DPT